utki261999/Portfolio-Construction-and-Management-using-Optimization-Methods/README.md

 # Portfolio-Construction-and-Management-using-Optimization-Methods

-Estimating the  expected returns and covariance matrix for different portfolios using Mean Variance Optimization (MVO) and Hierarchical Risk Parity (HRP) methods with both a threshold rebalancing and fixed-time rebalancing.
-The paper walks through the implementation process of the Mean-Variance optimization (MVO) method as well as the Hierarchical Risk Parity (HRP) optimization method on a selected dataset consisting of 10 indices with high and low volatilities.
+This project walks through the implementation process of the Mean-Variance optimization (MVO) method as well as the Hierarchical Risk Parity (HRP) optimization method on a selected dataset consisting of 10 indices with high and low volatilities.
 The process includes the estimation of expected return and covariance matrix, optimization methods aiming at